-There are a lot of different sets of products available at the GMAO servers, you can check details here, here and here.
-However for purposes of this practical guide, I’ll be focusing in the emissions of Organic Carbon which is stored into the tavg3_2d_aer_Nx set.
-That’s a GEOS5 FP 2d time-averaged primary aerosol diagnostics, which includes Organic Carbon Column mass density in the 38th band, there is some documentation available in this pdf. ( No worries if is this sounds too technical stay with me and keep going. )
+There are a lot of different sets of products available at GMAO.
+For purposes of this tutorial, I’ll be focusing in the Surface Temperature which is stored into the inst1_2d_lfo_Nx set.
+That’s a GEOS5 time-averaged reading, which includes surface air temperature in Kelvin degrees in the 5th band of the files, there is some documentation available in this pdf. ( No worries if is this sounds too technical stay with me and keep going. )

 Step 1.
 Get the data

 - Create a folder to store your files with some name like “data”